As each year closes, knowing how to prepare your Oak Framed Building for winter is crucial.

 Whether this is from reduced heating costs or avoiding costly repair jobs in the spring, now is the time to act.

 Luckily, most of these methods are preventative and easy for the owner to carry out without professional help.
-All apply equally to newly built oak framed buildings, extensions and garden rooms or established structures standing for many years.
+All apply equally to newly built Oak Frames, Extensions and Garden Rooms or established structures standing for many years.

 By following the steps outlined below, you can be sure your property is ready for the worst that winter can throw at it.